Orchid Island: Prehistory

-Qing Dynasty
+Great Qing

 The island first appears on surviving charts in the 17th century, when it was noted by Japanese sailors.

 The island was visited by a surveying party from HMS Sylvia in 1867.
 In the early 1870s, William Campbell saw the island from aboard the Daphne, and wrote:

 Imperial Japan

-During Japan's occupation of Taiwan, its government declared Kōtō Island an ethnological research area off-limits to the general public.
+During Japan's rule of Taiwan, its government declared Kōtō Island an ethnological research area off-limits to the general public.

 Republic of China

-After the Republic of China regained Taiwan, the island was administered as the Hong-tou-yu "township" of Taitung County after 19 January 1946 but the Japanese restrictions on visitors remained in effect.
+After the Republic of China took over Taiwan, the island was administered as the Hong-tou-yu "township" of Taitung County after 19 January 1946 but the Japanese restrictions on visitors remained in effect.
 Because of these policies, the Tao continue to have the best-preserved traditions among the Taiwanese aborigines despite the end of the ban on settlement and tourism in 1967.

 Since 1967, schools have been built on the island and education in Mandarin is compulsory.

 Lesser Orchid Island has been used for target practice drills by the Republic of China Air Force.

 A nuclear-waste storage facility was built in 1982 without prior consultation with the island's inhabitants.
+Tao Aborigines have protested, and since the early 1990s demonstrated, their desire to rid their island of the "evil spirits" of nuclear waste.
 The plant receives nuclear waste from Taiwan's three nuclear power plants, all operated by the state utility Taipower.
 About 100,000 barrels of nuclear waste have been stored at the Lanyu complex.
 In 2002 and 2012, there were major protests from local residents, calling on Taipower to remove the waste from the island.